example42/puppet-playground/README.md

         cd vagrant-example42
         vagrant status

-This is enough to play with Puppet in Masterless mode: default manifests is [manifests/init.pp](https://github.com/example42/vagrant-example42/blob/master/manifests/init.pp), modules are in [modules/](https://github.com/example42/vagrant-example42/blob/master/modules).
+This is enough to play with Puppet in Masterless mode: default manifest is **[manifests/init.pp](https://github.com/example42/vagrant-example42/blob/master/manifests/init.pp)**, modules are in **modules/**.

 ## WORK WITH MODULES